Rainy Thursday forecast — tackle it with these activities - NewsBreak

 Rainy Thursday forecast — tackle it with these activities

-(BRIGGSVILLE, AR) Thursday is set to be rainy in Briggsville, according to the National Weather Service, but that doesn’t mean you have to stay inside.
+(RUSSELL, KS) Thursday is set to be rainy in Russell, according to the National Weather Service, but that doesn’t mean you have to stay inside.
 Check out these ideas for ways to make the most of it, along with your four-day forecast.

 Make a sun bucket-list: Whether it’s researching nearby hikes, scouring forums for information about great swimming holes, or making a list of places to try a hobby like stand-up paddle-boarding, setting aside a rainy day for planning can help you make the most of the next sunbreak.